 In recent years the City of Calgary has had an increasing problem with oyster shell scale (Lepidosaphes ulmiect).
 This insect is not native to North America and can decimate cotoneaster hedges and other species such as fruit trees, lilac, dogwood, maple, poplar, and willows.

 Treatment is highly time specific.
-The only opportunity to kill the scale insects on contact with smothering oil is the two week long crawler stage, right after they hatch.
+The only opportunity to kill scale insects on contact with smothering oil is during the two week long crawler stage, right after they hatch.

 This year, we are advising a spray period of June 7-20 for those who are doing a Do-It-Yourself application of horticultural oil.
 Commercial contractors who are spraying permethrin can start earlier since permethrin has some residual effect.

 - Apply a heavy spray of oil and water mixture to the stems and canes of your cotoneaster plants with the highest pressure applicator possible.
 This insect will be on the woody parts, not the leaves, so gtry to spray deep inside the shrub, not just on the outside.